Scroll to learn more about the Wond II Project.

 This is a concept drawing of the Wond II.
-During 2016 I developed a new core technology of acoustic synthesis.
-Significant improvements and amazing new features are now possible.
+Amazing new features are now possible:

 For example, microphone 134 (see drawing) will record a sound – any pitched sound.
 Imagine this: You press a button and record a sample of your own voice.
 The Wond II will drive the string’s harmonics to follow your recorded sample.
 It’s making your string act like an acoustic vocoder.
 And as you work the Wond closer to your pickups, you hear a re-synthesized sample note in unison with your electric guitar tone.
 This one feature turns the Wond II into a hand-held monophonic synthesizer / string-vocoder that perfectly tracks whichever string you apply it to.

 Display 115 and selection buttons 117 will let you select from and manage these recordings.
 We’ll store several at once in the Wond II.
 We can all review the options for bidirectional data interconnection.
 Wireless and USB are two possible choices.
 What do you think?
 As a supporter your feedback will help guide such decisions.